 An entity where the insurer owns less than 50% of an entity and there is an unaffiliated individual or group of investors who own a controlling interest.

-An entity where the insurer has given up participation rights as a shareholder to the investee.Transactions between related parties must be in the form of a written agreement.
+An entity where the insurer has given up participation rights as a shareholder to the investee.

+The Insurance Holding Company System Regulatory Act (#440) and the Insurance Holding Company System Model Regulation (#450) include a provision that allows for the disclaimer of affiliation and/or the disclaimer of control for members of an insurance holding company system.
+The disclaimer must be filed with the state insurance commissioner.
+Entities whose relationship is subject to a disclaimer of affiliation or a disclaimer of control are related parties and are subject to the related party disclosures within this statement.
+Such a disclaimer does not eliminate a “related party” distinction or disclosure requirements for material transactions pursuant to SSAP No. 25.

+Transactions between related parties must be in the form of a written agreement.
 The written agreement must provide for timely settlement of amounts owed, with a specified due date.
 Amounts owed to the reporting entity over ninety days from the written agreement due date shall be nonadmitted, except to the extent this is specifically addressed by other statements of statutory accounting principles (SSAPs).
 If the due date is not addressed by the written agreement, any uncollected receivable is nonadmitted.

 Related Party Loans